streamglider/StreamGlider-1/README.md

 * Timeliness: StreamGlider selects the most current stories, postings, or uploads that match its user-defined selection criteria
 * Stewardship: because StreamGlider can be branded by the administrator, it can be used as an enterprise-specific application, with general or restricted availability

-StreamGlider consists of an API server (for managing streams, directories of available streams, users, etc.) and the iPad app.
+StreamGlider consists of an API server (for managing streams, directories of available streams, users, etc.) and the iPad app itself.

 ## StreamGlider API server setup